 Young Adults Who Were At-Risk for Falling Off Track But Had a Mentor Are:

-More likely to enroll in college
+More likely to have leadership positions

 Are interested in becoming a mentor